Shopify/themekit/CONTRIBUTING.md

 # Bug Reporting

-Themekit uses github issue tracking to manage bugs, please open an issue there.
+Theme Kit uses GitHub issue tracking to manage bugs, please open an issue there.

 # Feature Request

-You can open a new issue on the github issues and describe the feature you would like to see.
+You can open a new issue on the GitHub issues and describe the feature you would like to see.

-# Developing Themekit
+# Developing Theme Kit

 Requirements: